oli4vr/maze3d/README.md

-A demo project exploring the capabilities of the modern terminal emulator: procedural texture generation, DDA raycasting, billboard sprites, and full-screen real-time animation — all rendered with Unicode block characters and xterm-256 colour in a standard terminal window.
+A demo project exploring the capabilities of the modern terminal emulator: procedural texture generation, DDA raycasting, billboard sprites, and full-screen real-time animation — all rendered with Unicode block characters and xterm-256color in a standard terminal window.

 ## Prerequisites